Overview of gun laws by nation: Turkey

 Getting a handgun concealed carry permit is expensive, and each firearm requires a separate carry license.
 Handgun carry licenses are legally unlimited, but obtaining multiple permits is rare.
 Rifles can only be carried with a hunting license and for hunting purposes; hunting with semi-automatic rifles is not allowed.
 Carry licenses usually need renewal every 5 years.

 High-powered and tactical semi-automatic rifles are mostly banned for civilians, with very few exceptions.
 Spare parts for these weapons, especially barrels, are hard to find and replace.

 In Turkey, most shooting ranges are indoors and only allow handguns.
 People with possession licenses need to get a transportation permit from the local police for each trip to the range.
 However, those with concealed carry licenses do not need such permits.

 Shotguns and rifles (for carry license holders) can be used for target shooting outside urban and residential areas.
-This must be done at least 500 meters away from homes and only with the landowner’s permission.
+This must be done at least 500 meters away from homes and only with the landowner's permission.
 To hunt with shotguns or rifles, a hunting license is required.

 Licensed armed security personnel, such as those protecting valuable assets, VIPs, critical infrastructure, airports, banks, or high-risk events, can carry semi-automatic and fully automatic weapons, including submachine guns, but only while on duty.

-In rural areas, over 50,000 civilians are authorized as “Security Guards” or “Village Guards” to protect against terrorists and looters.
+In rural areas, over 50,000 civilians are authorized as "Security Guards" or "Village Guards" to protect against terrorists and looters.
 This role allows them to carry selective-fire firearms for this specific purpose.
 These weapons and equipment are usually provided by the military and remain government property.

 Public servants, including police officers, military personnel, judges, public prosecutors, and senior politicians, have a lifelong right to apply for free handgun and rifle carry licenses.
 These licenses are issued on a guaranteed basis.

 All police officers can carry an unlimited number of handguns and rifles with a carry license.
 Military officers are allowed up to five handguns and two rifles, while generals are not limited by these rules.
 Mayors, deputies, ministers, and presidents automatically receive lifetime carry licenses without paying any fees.
 Some other government employees, such as forest rangers, village headmen, customs officers, judges, and prosecutors, also have lifetime carry licenses.
 Unlike civilians, public servants (active or retired) do not need to renew their medical certificates every five years.

 Turkey has a large shotgun industry, and shotguns are widely available and easy to purchase.
 Getting a shotgun license is simpler and cheaper compared to handgun or rifle licenses.
 It requires a clean bill of health, a clear criminal record, and no outstanding tax debt.
 One shotgun license allows ownership of up to five shotguns.
 Spare parts are widely available, and rebarreling is both easy and legal.
 Shotguns are much more affordable due to open market conditions and competition among numerous national and international brands, unlike rifles and handguns, which are sold exclusively through the government-controlled monopoly, MKEK.

+We Will Stop Femicide Platform (KCDP) has called for gun law to be tightened.